By Craig Kolb, Acentric Marketing Research (Pty) LTD, 21 June 2019

 So CBC can become enormously involved for the practitioner.
 Worse, research users are going to have a harder time grasping the end result.
 Let’s take the parameters as an example.
 CVA part-worths are easy to explain as simple deviations from the average rating.
 In contrast, the parameters of CBC are expressed in terms of log odds, which even when exponentiated and expressed as odds ratios is still confusing.

-In summary you have to ask yourself, are uncertain gains in internal validity worth the additional cost and complexity?
+In summary, the uncertain gains in internal validity are not worth the additional cost and complexity.
 Even in situations where consumers will face choice arrays – such as the supermarket shelf – I’m not sure an adequate case can be made to justify CBC conjoint as the default choice.

 Elrod, T., Louviere, J. J., & Davey, K. S. (1992).
 An Empirical Comparison of Ratings-Based and Choice-Based Conjoint Models.
 Journal of Marketing Research, 29(3), 368. doi:10.2307/3172746